-This paper would not have been possible without the gracious support of DaimlerChrysler AG, who have provided the C Class Model in both triangulated and NURBS version, and who have granted permission to use the measured BTF data.
-Second, we would like to thank the RealReflect project, in particular the Computer Graphics Group at Bonn University, for providing the BTF data and help in numerous ways.
-Finally, we have to thank the system administration groups of the MPI and Saarland University for mustering and providing the required compute power.
+This paper would not have been possible without the gracious support of DaimlerChrysler AG, who provided the C-Class Model in both triangulated and NURBS versions, and who have granted permission to use the measured BTF data.
+We would also like to thank the RealReflect project, in particular the Computer Graphics Group at Bonn University, for providing the BTF data and help in numerous ways.
+Finally, we have to thank the system administration groups of the Max-Planck-Institute for Computer Science Saarbrücken and Saarland University for providing the required compute power.